jainkrisha/insider-threat-risk-engine/README.md

 ### One-Click Startup (Windows)
 For the quickest way to evaluate the prototype:
 1. Double-click the **`start.bat`** file in the root directory.
-2. This will automatically start both the FastAPI backend and the Vite frontend in a unified window.
+2. This will automatically start both the FastAPI backend and the Vite frontend.
-3. Once loaded, it will automatically open the Dashboard at **http://localhost:5173** in your default browser.
+3. Once loaded, it will open the Dashboard at **http://localhost:5173**.

 ### Manual Startup
 1. **Start the backend server:**